MoralisWeb3/MoralisDocumentation/misc/faq.md

 ## Why is metadata outdated?

-There are millions of NFTs across the different blockchains that Moralis supports.
-The vast majority of NFTs never change metadata, therefore Moralis doesn't automatically re-sync metadata.
-This is something we may do in the future!

-For now, Moralis have [`reSyncMetadata`](https://docs.moralis.io/moralis-dapp/web3-sdk/token#resyncmetadata) API that can help you to manually trigger metadata re-sync on specific token.
-We know that this feature is important when you develop your NFT and you may be experimenting with different metadata and update it often during the development of your app

-Join our [Discord](https://moralis.io/mage) to be updated when this feature is released!

-If you really want us to add the auto re-sync feature - add it or upvote it here: [https://roadmap.moralis.io/b/feature-requests/](https://roadmap.moralis.io/b/feature-requests/)
+Resync feature was relased: [`https://forum.moralis.io/t/moralis-now-automatically-updates-nft-metadata/14816`](https://forum.moralis.io/t/moralis-now-automatically-updates-nft-metadata/14816).
+Now the metadata is queued for resync when a token id is accessed, but only if the token uri points to IPFS.
+If the token uri doesn't point to IPFS, you still have to use [`reSyncMetadata`](https://docs.moralis.io/moralis-dapp/web3-sdk/token#resyncmetadata) API that can help you to manually trigger metadata re-sync on specific token.

 ## What is the batch request limit on Moralis Speedy Nodes?